vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/The Gatekeepers.md

 # Investigation
 **Asking Bianca and Huyen**
-- Bianca and Huyen are highly secretive about their real identities as Gatekeepers
+- Bianca and Huyen are highly secretive about their real identities as Gatekeepers.
+- They both have Jade bracelets.
+Huyen carries a fanny pack filled with Xuan paper and some hanging scrolls.
 - Bianca and Huyen will say they're her foster parents and legal guardians, before saying that they are rifts devoted to guiding spirits stuck in the mortal world.
-- They both have Jade bracelets.
-Huyen carries a duffle bag.
+- They say they're on vacation, before they say they're trying get Ashley to go back home to the other spirits.
+- No, you can't visit.
+"Maybe some day, but not anytime soon."

+**Asking Ashley**

 # Complications
 If things get out of hand, the Gatekeepers will call Operative Nero, Icarus's handler, onto the scene.
 # Dangers